steadylearner/Rust-Full-Stack/README.md

 2. [How to build a sitemap.xml with dynamic contents in Rust]
 3. [How to build a sitemap for images with Rust]
 4. [How to automate building sitemaps with Rust]

+## Web Scrapers

+1. [How to use Python Scrapy to scrap This Week in Rust]

 ## What you will learn with it